55.6 F

-We Specialize In Groundcover Landscaping
+We Specialize In Groundcover Landscaping In Mission Viejo

 The word groundcover is exactly what it sounds like.
 Anything that covers or touches the ground that enables plants or soil to be covered.
 Mulch and rock groundcovers serve to keep soil from eroding and moving to other areas of your landscape , allowing the moisture to be kept within the plant beds.